Country guide

 These documents must be translated into Italian and retained during the posting period and for 2 years thereafter, ready for inspection.

-Contact Person in Greece
+Contact Person in Italy

 Before the posting begins, foreign employers must appoint a person residing in Italy who will: